 This document presents the recommended practices for the utilization of low data-rate wireless communication technologies in support of spacecraft ground and flight monitoring and control applications.
 Relevant technical background information can be found in the CCSDS Wireless Working Group Green Book ref.
 CCSDS 880.0-G-1.

-The recommended practices contained in this report enable member agencies to select the best option(s) available for interoperable wireless-based communications in the support of spacecraft health monitoring applications.
+The recommended practices contained in this report enable member agencies to select the best option(s) available for interoperable wireless communications in the support of spacecraft health monitoring applications.
 The specification of a recommended practice facilitates interoperable communications and forms the foundation for cross-support of communication systems between separate member space agencies.

 This document is a CCSDS Recommended Practice and is therefore not to be taken as a CCSDS Recommended Standard.